Elon Musk reveals the factor that puts humanity’s future at risk

 Dec 7, 2021 13:43 GMT

-During a meeting of managers in Washington, the tycoon rejected the proposals that “there are too many people in the world and that the population is growing out of control.”
+During a meeting of managers in Washington, the tycoon rejected the claims that “there are too many people in the world and that the population is growing out of control.”

 The CEO of Tesla and Space X, Elon Musk, believes that in the world “there are not enough people”, which, according to him, represents a threat to the future of human civilization.